tox-dev/sphinx-autodoc-typehints/README.rst

 ------------------------

 If you're documenting code that needs to stay compatible with Python 2.7, you cannot use regular type annotations.
-Instead, you must have typed_ast_ installed and add type hint comments in the following manner:
+Instead, you must either be using Python 3.8 or later or have typed_ast_ installed.
+Then you can add type hint comments in the following manner:

 .. code-block:: python